wandb/weave/docs/docs/guides/core-types/evaluations.md

 weave.init('intro-example') # begin tracking results with weave asyncio.run(evaluation.evaluate(model))
 ```
-This will run `predict` on each example and score the output with each scoring functions.
+This will run `predict` on each example and score the output with each scoring function.

 ### Define a function to evaluate